Sagittarius (comics): Ecliptic Sagittarius

-Ecliptic Sagittarius is one of the first recruits in the latest incarnation of the Zodiac.
+Ecliptic Sagittarius is one of the first recruits in the latest incarnation of Zodiac.
 Recruited by their leader Scorpio, Sagittarius was a bow-wielding centaur and has demonstrated a tendency towards violent acts, for which he apparently feels no remorse.
 He apparently had a relationship with fellow member Pisces.
 Sagittarius was apparently killed by Weapon X.

 Thanos' Sagittarius

-The fifth Sagittarius is an unnamed man who Thanos recruited to join his incarnation of the Zodiac.
+The fifth Sagittarius is an unnamed man who Thanos recruited to join his incarnation of Zodiac.
 He and the other Zodiac members are killed when Thanos abandons them on the self-destructing Helicarrier, with Cancer being the only survivor.

 Powers and abilities

 Sagittarius has no powers.
 However, he is skilled at hand-to-hand combat.

 The android Sagittarius is equipped with special wrist-launchers which can fire arrows at its opponents, including flame-arrows.
 In its second form, Sagittarius was constructed to resemble Hawkeye.
 It carries a bow and arrows similar to Hawkeye.

 Ecliptic's Sagittarius had a bow that shot armor-piercing arrows.
 He sometimes carries a gun and has a Zodiac teleportation device.